snorreralund/sds/_includes/home.md

 The course will consist of 3 hours of lectures and 2 hours of exercises and problem solving per day.
 The lectures will focus on the broad topics covered in the course (part 1-3 listed above).
 In the exercise classes we will get our hands dirty and present data science methods needed for collecting and analyzing real-world data.
 In addition to core computational concepts, these classes will focus on the following topics

-1. **Collecting data**: We will teach how to "scrape", i.e. find and fetch data, from websites as well as working with [APIs](http://en.wikipedia.org/wiki/Application_programming_interface).
+1. **Generating data**: We will teach how to "scrape", i.e. find and collect data, from websites as well as working with [APIs](http://en.wikipedia.org/wiki/Application_programming_interface).
 2. **Data manipulation tools**: Participants will learn how to import, transform, munge and merge data from various sources.
 3. **Visualization tools**: We will learn best practices for visualizing data in different steps of a data analysis.
 Participants will learn how to visualize raw data as well as effective tools for communicating results from statistical models for broader audiences.
 4. **Reproducability tools**: Participants will learn how to use version control and social coding using [Github](http://en.wikipedia.org/wiki/GitHub) and how to effectively communicate the insights of an analysis using markdown.